 JIM BADKE is a leader of Sidley’s IP Litigation practice and heads the New York Intellectual Property group.
 He is also a leader of the Life Sciences practice.

 In addition to his trial work, Jim appears regularly before the Court of Appeals for the Federal Circuit, having argued numerous cases before the court, including the landmark Therasense inequitable conduct case, in which the Court sat en banc.
 Benchmark Appellate has named Jim as a Court of Appeals for the Federal Circuit “Star,” one of less than 50 lawyers in the country to achieve this distinction.

 Jim has received extensive positive feedback from clients, judges and attorney ranking institutions, including:

 - Chambers USA ranks Jim as a leading lawyer “on the back of extensive praise for his trial skills,” and quoted a client who said “his cross-examination skills are the best I’ve seen, he’s good on his feet, and he quickly establishes a real presence and credibility with the jury.”
 In the 2020 edition, Chambers cites one source who “praised” Jim as “a first class trial lawyer” and another source who considers him “an outstanding attorney with a dynamic ability to command the courtroom.”
 Other “sources single out his ‘insightful and creative strategies’ which have proved to be ‘stunningly successful.’”
 Clients have also commented that “he is capable of winning cases that we think are on the edge” and that “he is good at delivering arguments to judges who need to be convinced.”
-Overall, Chambers states that he “is a seasoned patent litigator with a track record of success in the biotechnology, medical devices and pharmaceuticals spheres.
-He is a go-to for abbreviated New Drug Application litigation under the Hatch-Waxman Act.”
+Overall, Chambers states that he “is a seasoned patent litigator with a track record of success in the biotechnology, medical devices and pharmaceuticals spheres.”